-What are the potential effects of using carfentanil?
+What are the potential effects of using ACHMINACA in combination with opioids?

 - Get your drugs checked before using.
-In Toronto, drug checking services are offered at Moss Park Consumption and Treatment Service, Parkdale Queen West Community Health Centre (Queen West and Parkdale sites), South Riverdale Community Health Centre, and The Works at Toronto Public Health.
-You can also check your drugs after you have used them by submitting paraphernalia, like a cooker or a filter.
+In Toronto, drug checking services are offered at Parkdale Queen West Community Health Centre (Queen West site), South Riverdale Community Health Centre, and The Works at Toronto Public Health.
+You can also check your drugs after you’ve used them by submitting paraphernalia, like a cooker or a filter.

-- Use at a supervised consumption site.
-Here is a list of sites that offer supervised consumption in Toronto and an interactive map of sites that offer supervised consumption across Canada.
+- Use at a supervised consumption site or overdose prevention site.
+Here is a list of sites that offer supervised consumption in Toronto.

 - Do a small test dose first.

 - Carry and be trained to use naloxone, which can be picked up for free from your local frontline harm reduction agency or pharmacy.

 - Call 911 in an overdose situation.
 The Good Samaritan Drug Overdose Act provides legal protection from drug-related charges for carrying drugs for personal use and other simple possession offences.